willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 This note explains how to use _Docker Compose_ to setup, stop, and update a _Pi-hole_ local network-wide ad-blocker.
 This setup also installs an _Unbound_ DNS server on your local network.

+The beauty of using Docker and Docker Compose is that it could be spun up easily with a single command on any machine.
 I currently have this running on a Raspberry Pi 3b.
 The setup described in this note can be [found here on GitHub](https://github.com/willy-wagtail/bulbasaur-server/tree/main/pihole-unbound).
+I have also had this running on an old gaming PC turned home server.

 ## Pre-requisites

 I run this on a Raspberry Pi 3b+ and I have a separate note on [how I set up a fresh Raspberry Pi](raspberry-pi-setup).

-The host should have Docker and Docker compose installed.
+The host should have Docker and Docker Compose installed.

 The host should also have Git and Python3 installed for the optional step of running the script to add common false-positives to Pi-hole's whitelist.